AlmaLinux/build-system-rfes/copr-repositories/Community-repositories.md

 * A user can release one or more projects from a build to a community repository owned by him or his team.
 * A user can delete a project (and all its RPMs.
 A project here is a unique NEVR) from a community repository.
 In the next iteration we will add support for an individual RPM deletion.
 * A user can select a community repo as a build flavor.
+* A user can see a list of his copr repositories.

 ### Second milestone